-He has appeared on national, regional, and local TV and radio talk shows and has written articles published in magazines and newspapers including Redbook and Good Housekeeping.
+He has appeared on national, regional, and local TV and radio talk shows and has written articles published in magazines and newspapers.

 An Honors Graduate, Yale University, he served as Gunnery Officer, USS Samuel N. Moore, DD747.
-In the summer of 1962, he and his shipmates were ordered by President Kennedy to the South Pacific where they were placed 6,000 yards from an epicenter on which an atomic bomb was dropped.
+On 11 May 1962 at 13:02 pm 400 nautical miles west of San Diego, he and his shipmates were ordered by President Kennedy to the South Pacific where they were placed 6,000 yards from an epicenter on which an atomic bomb was dropped.

 H. Stanley Judd has been extremely fortunate in having lived an unusually interesting life.
 His writing therefore draws on a wealth of experience interfacing with some of the most influential people of our time.

-This list of friends, acquaintances, and people he has met, up close and personal, includes: Harry Truman, Rod Serling, William Faulkner, J Edgar Hoover, Jane Fonda, Louis Armstrong, Neurov, Russian Ballet Dancer, Ben Hogan, Grant Spaeth (former President, USGA), John Hersey, author, Matthew Broderick, actor, Andy North (two time U.S. Open Champion), Bing Crosby, Calvin Trillin, writer, Robert Semple (former New York Times White House Correspondent), Victor Borge, Dean Acheson (former Secretary of State), George Schultz, former Secretary of State, Willie Mayes, Pete McClosky (former United States Congressman), Billy Graham, Sterling Moss (British race car driver), Bobby Short (saloon piano player), Peter Faith, Hollywood Agent, Senator Adlei Stevenson, Robert Penn Warren, author, Sir Godfrey Morrison (British House of Lords), Charlie Fenton, Hemingway Scholar, Wilber DeParis, jazz clarinetist, George Koltanowsky, U.S. Blindfold Chess Champion, Chief Justice Stevens, United States Court of Appeals, Jessica Tandy, Johnnie Weissmuller, Walter Brennan, (three-time Oscar winner), Helen Van Slike, author, Chris Serf, Children’s Television Workshop, Big Bird, Seseme Street,
+This list of friends, acquaintances, and people he has met or been in the presence of up close and personal, includes: Harry Truman, Rod Serling, William Faulkner, J Edgar Hoover, Jane Fonda, Louis Armstrong, Rudolf Nureyev, Russian Ballet Dancer, Ben Hogan, Grant Spaeth (former President, USGA), John Hersey, author, Matthew Broderick, actor, Andy North (two time U.S. Open Champion), Bing Crosby, Calvin Trillin, writer, Robert Semple (former New York Times White House Correspondent), Victor Borge, Dean Acheson (former Secretary of State), George Schultz, (former Secretary of State), Willie Mayes, Pete McClosky (former United States Congressman), Billy Graham, Sterling Moss (British race car driver), Bobby Short (saloon piano player), Peter Faith, Hollywood Agent, Senator Adlai Stevenson, Robert Penn Warren, author, Sir Godfrey Morrison (British House of Lords), Charlie Fenton, Hemingway Scholar, Wilber DeParis, jazz clarinetist, George Koltanowsky, U.S. Blindfold Chess Champion, Chief Justice Stevens, United States Court of Appeals, Jessica Tandy, Johnnie Weissmuller, Walter Brennan, (three-time Oscar winner), Helen Van Slike, author, Chris Serf, Children’s Television Workshop, Big Bird, Sesame Street,

 On the Road